Applications are available only when the Waiting List is open (see above).

 Fair Housing Policy

-It is the policy and commitment of HumanGood that it does not discriminate on the basis of race, color, creed, religion, gender, sexual orientation, national origin, ancestry, age, familial status, marital status, source of income, handicap or disability, or arbitrary characteristics in the rental of its residential dwellings.
+It is the policy and commitment of HumanGood that it does not discriminate in housing and housing-related transactions on the basis of race, color, sex, religion, gender, gender identity, sexual orientation, national origin, ancestry, age, familial status, marital status, source of income, handicap or disability, or arbitrary characteristics.
 HumanGood affirms its policy of equal housing opportunity pursuant to state and federal fair housing laws.

 Reasonable Accommodation Policy